isomerpages/mlaw-corp/news/speeches/_posts/2015-09-14-Opening-Address-by-Mr-Ng-How-Yue-Permanent-Secretary-for-Law-At-the-2nd-National-Insolvency-Conference-2015.md

 ---
-layout: post
-title: Opening Address by Mr Ng How Yue, Permanent Secretary for Law, At the 2nd National Insolvency Conference 2015
+title: 'Opening Address by Mr Ng How Yue, Permanent Secretary for Law, At the 2nd National Insolvency Conference 2015'
 permalink: /news/speeches/opening-address-by-mr-ng-how-yue--permanent-secretary-for-law--a
 breadcrumb: Speeches
-collection_name: news

 ---

 14 Sep 2015 Posted in [Speeches](/news/speeches)